JHU-PL-Lab/odefa/README.md

 make benchmark
 ```

-The evaluation result will be in `result/evaluation-<current date>`
+The evaluation result will be in `result/evaluation-<current date>`.
+Besides the files for execution result and time for each testcase, the overall stat is in `0table.txt`.
+It will be used to fill the table in the paper.

 For other usages, see Step 6 in the next section.